-During their operations, Grupo Sura S.A. and Grupo Nutresa S.A. have equity interests in Grupo Argos S.A.
-This equity interest is permitted by Colombian law since the shareholders are not subordinate companies of Grupo Argos S.A.
-Grupo Sura S.A.'s interest in Grupo Argos S.A. as of 31 December is as follows:
+During their operations, Grupo de Inversiones Suramericana S.A. and Grupo Nutresa S.A. have equity interests in Grupo Argos S.A.
+This crosse equity interests is permitted by Colombian law since the shareholders are not subordinate companies of Grupo Argos S.A.
+The interests that Grupo de Inversiones Suramericana S.A. has in Grupo Argos S.A. as of 31 December is as follows: